 - Harvesting losses

-- Foreign Currency reporting
+- Foreign currency reporting

-Conceptually, it’s not terribly tricky.
-But when you start realizing the record-keeping necessary for each transaction, and that the rules for calculating bitcoin taxes changes depending on a handful of factors … you want an automated solution.
+Conceptually, it’s not tricky.
+But when you start to understand the record-keeping necessary for each transaction, and that the rules of the bitcoin taxes calculator change depending on a handful of factors, you want an automated solution.
 This is the power of ZenLedger’s bitcoin tax calculator: every transaction inside every exchange and every wallet is evaluated and calculated accurately in a matter of minutes.

-Grand Unified Accounting: Your Tax Review
+Grand Unified Accounting Report: Your Bitcoin Tax Review

 The logic behind each calculation is spelled out on your Grand Unified Accounting (GUA) output.
 Accountants and CPAs love this feature because it means every transaction can be adjusted or tailored to fit the investor’s best possible tax outcome.